v3I4r10/v3I4r10.github.io/_posts/2024-02-25-Build a ZiFi using a ESP01S board (less than 2€).md

 ---
-title: Build a ZiFi using a ESP01S board (less than 2€)
+title: How to make a DSTIKE deauther for less than 2€
 tags:
 categories: Wifi
 ---